Overview

 Project Introduction

-The Utah Department of Transportation (UDOT) in partnership with the Navajo Nation has received a Nationally Significant Federal Lands and Tribal Projects Grant.
-The Grant will be used to improve safety on SR-162 and SR-262 in San Juan County, Utah.
-Additional federal and state funding has been approved with work tentatively scheduled to begin in August 2024.
+The Utah Department of Transportation (UDOT), in partnership with the Navajo Nation, has received a Nationally Significant Federal Lands and Tribal Projects Grant.
+The grant will be used to improve safety on SR-162 and SR-262 in San Juan County, Utah.
+Additional federal and state funding has been approved, with work tentatively scheduled to continue through 2026.

 Project Purpose and Improvements